-“For an organization to be in a healthy state, that information must continue to flow to the right people at the right time,” says Glenn Gibson, product marketing manager.
+“For an organisation to be in a healthy state, that information must continue to flow to the right people at the right time,” says Glenn Gibson, product marketing manager.
 “If it doesn’t, then bad things can happen.”

 One of those bad things?
 Missing or lost documents.
 It’s a problem that already plagues many businesses.

-According to Accenture, a management consulting, technology services and outsourcing company, 59 percent of 1,000 middle managers surveyed say they miss important information almost every day because it exists within the company but they cannot find it.
+According to Accenture, a management consulting, technology services and outsourcing company, 59 per cent of 1,000 middle managers surveyed say they miss important information almost every day because it exists within the company but they cannot find it.
 And executives spend a statistical average of six weeks per year searching for lost documents, according to a survey of 2,600 executives by worldwide office supply leader, Esselte.

-“Documents in your organization can be literally all over the place,” says Gibson.
+“Documents in your organisation can be literally all over the place,” says Gibson.
 Paper floating free in a filing cabinet, on someone’s desk or in an internal mail envelope.
 Electronic documents stored in one of many central servers, or on someone’s personal computer or in an email inbox.
 Just to name a few possibilities.

 “The amount of time your business users take looking for documents is measurable,” Gibson says.
 “When you calculate the wasted time employees spend searching for documents and then multiply that by their salary, you will likely discover that your current processes are already costing you an incredible amount of money.”

 Getting started is easy, according to Gibson.
 The solution doesn’t have to be enterprise-wide.
 In fact, it’s best to start with the department – HR, accounts payable – that needs the most help.

 “This often yields much quicker results,” adds Gibson.
 “Once other business areas see results from that department, company-wide adoption won’t be far behind.”